airers/aircyclopedia/README.md

 sudo -i -u postgres # Login to the postgres user

-createuser -s air # We'll create a user for accessing the db createuser -s ubuntu # Let the root user be a superuser
+createuser -s air # We'll create a user for accessing the db
+# Set the password for the user.
+# NOTE: We will need this password for the config.json file
+sudo -u postgres psql -c "ALTER USER air WITH PASSWORD 'aires';"

+createuser -s ubuntu # Let the root user be a superuser
 # Note: Check the name of your root user first by typing whoami before logging in as the postgres user
 createdb air-dev